 Radiating vitality from its natty north to its stylish southern heel, there are plenty of reasons Italy attracts a remarkable range of traveller types.
 Given its fabulous food, sun-soaked coastline, picture-perfect panoramas, and all those extraordinary ancient sites, it’s no wonder Italy sparks a desire to return.
+But how do you plan a perfect trip to Italy?
 There’s simply too much to see — and fall in love with — during a single trip, and planning a stay in Italy can be overwhelming.

 That’s why we’ve created this guide to planning a trip to Italy - to help you make the most of your time in this perennial stunner.
 These simple steps will help you decide where and when to go, and where to stay.
 Crucially, we’ll also show you how you’ll stay connected while you’re away.

 Step 2 - Decide where to go in Italy

 When it comes to cities in Italy, the options are boundless, each offering its own unique charm, history, cultures, and cuisines.
 Here are a few you might want to consider: